-From this behavior of the FS, by using the {\em finite scaling method} (see for example \cite{Gu,Newman}), one can extract the position of the critical tunnelling $J_c$ and critical exponents describing divergences of system properties near the critical point.
-To do this systematically, we introduce the reduced tunnelling $t = (J-J_c)/J_c$ as the measure of distance from the critical point.
-Then we assume that in the neighbourhood of the critical point the correlation length $\xi$ and the fidelity susceptibility $\chi$ diverges according to some power laws $\xi \sim |t|^{-\nu}$ and $\chi \sim |t|^{-\gamma}$.
-Combining these two relations, we find the connection between the FS and correlation length for the infinite system size, {\it viz.} $\chi \sim \xi^{\gamma/\nu}$.
-For finite size systems the situation is different since the correlation length $\xi$ can not be larger than the system size $L$.
+From this behavior of the FS, by using the {\em finite scaling method} (see, for example, \cite{Gu,Newman}), one can extract the position of the critical tunneling $J_c$ and critical exponents describing divergences of system properties near the critical point.
+To do this systematically, we introduce the reduced tunneling $t = (J-J_c)/J_c$ as the measure of distance from the critical point.
+Then we assume that in the neighborhood of the critical point the correlation length $\xi$ and the FS $\chi$ diverges according to the power laws $\xi \sim |t|^{-\nu}$ and $\chi \sim |t|^{-\gamma}$.
+Combining these two relations, we find the connection between the FS and the correlation length for an infinite system size, {\it viz.} $\chi \sim \xi^{\gamma/\nu}$.
+For finite-size systems the situation is different since the correlation length $\xi$ cannot be larger than the system size $L$.
 The above scaling relation is valid only as long as $\xi \ll L$.
-When $\xi$ become comparable to the system size $L$ then the FS approaches some finite value and does not change.
+When $\xi$ become comparable to the system size $L$, then the FS approaches some finite value and does not change.
 This observation can be expressed by introducing an additional function $\chi_0(x)$ which has some asymptotic value $K$ in the limit $x\rightarrow \infty$ and diverges as $x^{\gamma/\nu}$ when $x \rightarrow 0$.
 Then $\chi = \xi^{\gamma/\nu} \chi_0(L/\xi)$.
 To make this relation independent of the correlation length, we finally introduce {\em the scaling function} $\tilde{\chi}(x) = x^{-\gamma} \chi_0(x^\nu)$.
-In this way, we can write the susceptibility as a function of the reduced tunnelling $t$ and system size $L$
+In this way, we can write the susceptibility as a function of the reduced tunneling $t$ and system size $L$

-The scaling function $\tilde{\chi}$ is analytical and in principle is a universal function independent of the system size.
+The scaling function $\tilde{\chi}$ is analytical and, in principle, is a universal function independent of the system size.
 In practice, it contains some dependence on system size away from its extrema.